swathishenoy1/DSPy-deep-research-tutorial/README.md

 For this experiment:

-1) The same DSPy pipeline was executed using Gemini models and OpenAI models (predict.py shows use of Gemini and react.py, clarifier.py and Workflow use OpenAI).
+1) The same DSPy pipeline was executed using Gemini models and OpenAI models (predict.py shows use of Gemini and react.py, clarifier.py and Workflow uses OpenAI).
 Refer to https://docs.litellm.ai/docs/providers for other providers.
 2) Outputs from both runs were collected and compared.

 This helps illustrate: